-This is a 3-year part time MSc Course, with the opportunity to step off with a Postgraduate Diploma (PgDip) after 2 years.
-Across the first two years, you will study 4 modules, as shown below.
+This is a three year part-time MSc Course, with the opportunity to step off with a Postgraduate Diploma (PgDip) after two years.
+Across the first two years, you will study four modules, as shown below.

-Patient Assessment and Treatment Planning (Year 1, Semester 1: Sept- Jan)
+Patient Assessment and Treatment Planning (Year one, Semester one: Sept- Jan)

 - Understand the basic principles of restorative implant treatment